 And one of the best consistent performances of Barneveld’s illustrious career came at the 2007 Masters of Darts tournament, which was also held in Holland.
 He was unstoppable all week and posted a 107 average in a 7-0 win over Peter Manley in the final.

-He has one of the most stylish throws in the world of darts and you just know that more ‘Major’ titles are on the way.
-Barney has had to battle diabetes in recent times, but getting that under control is a big reason why he has managed to turn the corner on the oche.
+He has one of the most stylish throws in the sport and succeeds despite battling diabetes in recent times, but getting that under control is a big reason why he has managed to turn the corner on the oche.

 There is no doubt that Barneveld is right up there in the top three players in history.

 Raymond lives in the The Hague and is married to Sylvia.
-They have three children – Mike, Daisy and Patty.
+They have three children – Mike, Daisy and Patty., and he has also become a grandad for the first time!

 A rare talent and a gentleman and he deserves all that he has achieved from darts....the link-up with Unicorn proved to be a crucial moment for him....a partnership which has been built to last.